IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

      - ReadWriteOnce
      - ReadWriteMany

-If `ReadWriteMany` is specified (exclusively or with `ReadWriteOnce`) - Kubernetes allows multiple pod containers to concurrently access the volume.
-If the application doesn't support multiple access - it is the user's responsibility to make sure that the volume is only accessed by a single pod container.
+If `ReadWriteMany` (RWX) is specified, either exclusively or together with `ReadWriteOnce` (RWO), Kubernetes allows multiple pods to concurrently access the same volume.
+However, RWX support at the PVC level does not by itself guarantee safe simultaneous access to the same data by multiple writers.
+If the application is not designed for concurrent access, it is the user's responsibility to ensure that only a single pod accesses the volume at a time.
+Workloads that require safe shared concurrent access should use an appropriate shared-access or coordination mechanism, such as NFS, CephFS, another clustered/shared filesystem, or an application-level locking mechanism.{: important}

 If `ReadWriteOnce` is specified (exclusively or with `ReadWriteMany`) - volume ownership and permissions are modified to match the pod's security policy.
 ## Updating Access Modes

 To update the `accessModes` of an existing PVC - follow the following steps: